Skip to main content

 Written by Tobi Davis

-Updated over a week ago
+Updated over 2 weeks ago

-How can I modify the questions on a Published Assessment?
+Modify the questions on a Published Assessment

-5. The Assessment Name dropdown will show all of the available papers you can copy from, find the assessment you're looking to add and then click the blue Copy Selected button
+5. The Assessment Name dropdown will show all of the available papers you can copy from, find the assessment you're looking to add and then click the blue Copy Selected button.

-6. This converts the paper to a Customised Assessment, allowing you to make any changes you need to, including to the QLA and grade boundaries.
 You can remove, duplicate, or move questions up or down in the list by clicking the three dots to the right of any question.
-You can also Add Another Question at the bottom of the list
+You can also Add Another Question at the bottom of the list.

-Some things to note:
+πŸ’‘Some things to note:

 • For subjects with optional questions (such as GCSE Geography), the assessment will no longer be able to select the best answer, and will increase the maximum amount of marks instead - in this specific example, you could add a 'Food/Water/Energy' question instead.

-πŸ“– Pupil Progress Tip
+πŸ“– Team Tip

 Did this answer your question?